 - Explore a playground.
 With 21 playgrounds that are each unique in design and character, Central Park offers play options for children of all ages and interests.
 Find the perfect playground for your children’s personalities or passions this season.

 - See a show at the Swedish Cottage.
 Under the direction of the City Parks Foundation, the Swedish Cottage is home to one of the last public marionette companies in the country.
-Showings for the variety show The Three Bears Holiday Bash continue through December 30.
+See their original production, Yeti, Set, Snow!, now through February.

 - Admire the Bethesda Terrace Arcade.
 Watch the falling snow from this magnificent space between the Mall and Bethesda Fountain.
 Did you know that this is the only place in the world to find a Minton tile ceiling?